-The tectonic plates that are shifting in this instance comprise: a far greater desire by professionals to better control their work and life, especially given the blurring lines between the two; the emergence of ‘millenials’ in the workforce that prize learning and challenging roles above other aspects of work, and that therefore need new solutions to keep them engaged; and a sharper focus by companies on accessing the skills they need to deliver a certain output or impact, and leveraging a broader set of work arrangements to deliver on this objective.
-While this pressure if felt more keenly by start-ups, SMEs and boutique services firms who want to maintain a more nimble cost structure, larger organisations are veering towards this too.
+The tectonic plates that are shifting in this instance comprise: a far greater desire by professionals to better control their work and life, especially given the blurring lines between the two; the emergence of ‘millenials’ in the blended workforce that prize learning and challenging roles above other aspects of work, and that therefore need new solutions to keep them engaged; and a sharper focus by companies on accessing the skills they need to deliver a certain output or impact, and leveraging a broader set of work arrangements to deliver on this objective.
+While this pressure if felt more keenly by start-ups, SMEs and boutique services firms who want to maintain a more nimble project budget, larger organisations are veering towards this too.

 One can argue that these trends have been around for a while and that is absolutely true.
-However they have been growing stronger, and have received a jolt or fillip by the global crises of 2008/09 which has forced both sides of the work economy to focus much, much more on skills, agility and nimbleness versus only career tracks.
+However they have been growing stronger, and have received a jolt or fillip by the global crises of 2008/09 which has forced both sides of the professional gig economy to focus much, much more on skills, agility and nimbleness versus only career tracks.

 We talk in this piece about the landmass created through these shifts, one that we will see get more and more visible over the next decade or so – the freelance economy as an industry of course, but also an ecosystem with its growth spawning a range of services catering to it.
 In this piece we highlight the major trends we see emerging in the ecosystem, and would look to explore each in subsequent write-ups.

 The value of work done leveraging freelancersis growing exponentially and this trend looks to continue.
-The global online work industry - which is a sub-set of the freelance economy –is estimated at close to 2b USD in 2014 and expected to grow to 5b by 2018 giving it a CAGR of over 25%.
+The global remote work industry - which is a sub-set of the professional gig economy –is estimated at close to 2b USD in 2014 and expected to grow to 5b by 2018 giving it a CAGR of over 25%.
 Independent estimates (from the Bureau of Labour Statistics, Staffing Industry Association, the Freelancers Union and Government Accountability Office) indicate that anywhere from 25-50% of the US workforce by 2020 will be freelance, and Deloitte in a recent report spoke of the move to an ‘Open Talent Economy’ where their estimates indicated that half of the resources a company relies upon to get work done will no longer be on its formal payroll by the end of this decade.